-On August 28, 2000, the Company filed a complaint against Rambus, Inc. (Rambus) in U.S. District Court for the District of Delaware seeking monetary damages and declaratory and injunctive relief.
+On August 28, 2000, the Company filed a complaint against Rambus, Inc. ( Rambus ) in U.S. District Court for the District of Delaware seeking monetary damages and declaratory and injunctive relief.
 Among other things, the Company s complaint (as amended) alleges violation of federal antitrust laws, breach of contract, fraud, deceptive trade practices, and negligent misrepresentation.
 The complaint also seeks a declaratory judgment (a) that certain Rambus patents are not infringed by the Company, are invalid, and/or are unenforceable (b) that the Company has an implied license to those patents and (c) that Rambus is estopped from enforcing those patents against the Company.
 On February 15, 2001, Rambus filed an answer and counterclaim in Delaware denying that the Company is entitled to relief, alleging infringement of the eight Rambus patents named in the Company s declaratory judgment claim, and seeking monetary damages and injunctive relief.
 A number of other suits are currently pending in Europe alleging that certain of the Company s SDRAM and DDR SDRAM products infringe various of Rambus country counterparts to its European patent 525 068, including: on September 1, 2000, Rambus filed suit against Micron Semiconductor (Deutschland) GmbH in the District Court of Mannheim, Germany; on September 13, 2000, Rambus filed suit against Micron Europe Limited in the High Court of Justice, Chancery Division in London, England; on September 22, 2000, Rambus filed a complaint against the Company and Reptronic (a distributor of the Company s products) in Court of First Instance of Paris, France; on September 29, 2000, the Company filed suit against Rambus in the Civil Court of Milan, Italy, alleging invalidity and non-infringement.
 In addition, on December 29, 2000, the Company filed suit against Rambus in the Civil Court of Avezzano, Italy, alleging invalidity and non-infringement of the Italian counterpart to European patent 1 004 956.
 On August 10, 2001, Rambus filed suit against the Company and Assitec (an electronics retailer) in the Civil Court of Pavia, Italy, alleging that certain DDR SDRAM products infringe the Italian counterpart to European patent 1 022 642.
 In the European suits against the Company, Rambus is seeking monetary damages and injunctive relief.
-These lawsuits pertain to certain of the Company s SDRAM and DDR DRAM products, which account for a significant portion of the Company s net sales.
-The Company is unable to predict the outcome of these suits.

-On January 8, 2004, Motorola, Inc. (Motorola) filed suit against the Company in the U.S. District Court for the Western District of Texas (Austin) alleging infringement of ten Motorola patents.
-Freescale Semiconductor, Inc.(Freescale), a spin-off of Motorola, was later added as a party with Motorola.
+On January 8, 2004, Motorola, Inc. ( Motorola ) filed suit against the Company in the U.S. District Court for the Western District of Texas (Austin) alleging infringement of ten Motorola patents.
+Freescale Semiconductor, Inc. ( Freescale ), a spin-off of Motorola, was later added as a party with Motorola.
 The Company counterclaimed against Motorola and Freescale alleging infringement of twenty-four Company patents.
-These lawsuits pertain to certain of the Company s SDRAM and DDR DRAM products, which account for a significant portion of the Company s net sales.
-The Company is unable to predict the outcome of these suits.